Installationview Experimentele Projectweken, Teekengenootschap Pictura x Platform Dolly (Dordrecht, NL)

 At the same time the history of the 100 years old wall became more and more visible; showing the scars previous artworks had left behind.
 A project about searching and finding traces.

-Looking at the colour green, 2019
+Looking at the colour green exists out of two elements:

 Intervention in de gallery space by turning it towards the green mural, just leaving some traces of fingerprints behind as evidence of the action.
 After the exhibition the camera was left untouched, forever observing newly added traces.